TheIoTLearningInitiative/CodeLabs/Caracol/documentation/HardwarePlatform.md

 > The Intel® Compute Stick is a device the size of a pack of gum that can transform any HDMI* display into a complete computer.
 [Homepage](http://www.intel.com/content/www/us/en/compute-stick/intel-compute-stick.html)

-Pros

-Linux, Windows based
+- Linux, Windows based
-No General Purpose I/O Connector
+- No General Purpose I/O Connector

-Operating System
+- Operating System

-Ubuntu14.04, Windows 10
+  - Ubuntu14.04, Windows 10

-Minnowboard Turbo
+# Minnowboard Turbo

 MinnowBoard Turbot is a MinnowBoard MAX-compatible derivative board http://wiki.minnowboard.org/MinnowBoard_Wiki_Home